codeeverything/burlap/README.md

 Burlap is a simple Dependency Injection Container for PHP, inspired by [Fabien Potencier's](https://github.com/fabpot) [Twittee](https://github.com/fabpot/twittee) and [series on
 Dependency Injection](http://fabien.potencier.org/what-is-dependency-injection.html).

-To play nice with others Burlap implements the ContainerInterface portion of the [Container Interoperability standard](https://github.com/container-interop/container-interop).
-I'm considering the delegate container option for a later version :)
+To play nice with others Burlap implements the ContainerInterface and Delegate Container policies from the [Container Interoperability standard](https://github.com/container-interop/container-interop).

 ### Contributions